7th Portuguese India Armada (Almeida, 1505): The Mission

-Outward Voyage
+Outward voyage

-March 25, 1505 – The 7th Armada sets off from Lisbon.
+25 March 1505 – The 7th Armada sets off from Lisbon.
 Immediately at departure.
 Pêro de Anaia's ship, the Sant'Iago, founders at the mouth the Tagus, and has to be hauled back into Lisbon harbour.
 Rather than wait for it to be repaired, it was decided to allow Almeida to press on.
 A new squad of six ships will be assembled around Anaia, and depart later.

-April 6, 1505 7th Armada sails through Cape Verde and makes a brief stop at Porto de Ale (Senegal) to resupply.
+6 April, 1505 7th Armada sails through Cape Verde and makes a brief stop at Porto de Ale (Senegal) to resupply.
 Hearing of the massive India squadron, a local Wolof chieftain appears by the shore with his entourage.
 João da Nova is dispatched to parlay with the king and secures supplies, including fresh cattle beef, for the fleet.

-April 25, 1505 Departing Senegal, Almeida splits the armada into two separate squads.
+25 April 1505 Departing Senegal, Almeida splits the armada into two separate squads.
 He assembles a fast squadron, composed of two naus, the ships of Sebastião de Sousa (Concepção) and Lopo Sanchez (unknown name), plus five caravels.
-Almeida appoints nobleman D. Manuel Paçanha (or Pessanha – a descendant of the famous Luso-Genoese admiral)) as admiral of the fast squadron (it is said Almeida gave Paçanha that honor on the erroneous assumption that King Manuel had secretly designated Paçanha as Almeida's successor.)
+Almeida appoints nobleman D. Manuel Paçanha (or Pessanha – a descendant of the famous Luso-Genoese admiral)) as admiral of the fast squadron (it is said Almeida gave Paçanha that honour on the erroneous assumption that King Manuel had secretly designated Paçanha as Almeida's successor.)
 The other slower squadron, to be led by Almeida himself, is composed of the other 12 naus and the remaining one caravel (that of Gonçalo de Paiva, which is to serve as forward lamp and scout for the slower ships).